neos/neos-development-collection/Neos.Media/Documentation/VariantPresets.rst

 Variant presets are defined in a Settings.yaml of a given package or distribution.
 Each preset defines one or more variants to be generated.
 Each variant can have one or more adjustments automatically applied.

+For each preset, one or more media type patterns must be defined.
+These patterns are regular expressions which are use to match against the concrete IANA media type of a given asset.
+The configured variants are only created when at least one of the media type patterns matches.
+Note that you need to specify a complete regular expression, including delimiters ("~" in the example below).

 The following example shows the required structure and possible fields of the presets configuration:

 .. code-block:: yaml